Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 1. Startup Product Development: A startup building a new app where requirements may evolve based on user feedback.
 2. E-commerce Platforms: Developing a dynamic online store where features need to be added or modified frequently based on market trends.

-5) Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+v) Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 1. Software Developer role: Responsible for designing, coding, and implementing software solutions.
 Responsibilities: Write and maintain code, debug issues, collaborate with team members, and stay updated on technologies.